Kate and the team warmly welcome you to The Millstream

 Renowned for it's great food and wonderful service, The Millstream in Marden, Wiltshire boasts a vibrant and regularly changing menu.
 Using fresh, seasonal ingredients from local suppliers Kate's twist on classic pub food will leave you wanting to try everything.

-The Specials board is often full of mouth watering fish dishes, with freshly caught fish delivered daily from Cornwall.
+The Specials board is full of mouth watering fish dishes, with freshly caught fish delivered daily from Cornwall.

 Beer Garden - Enjoy our large, spacious beer garden next to the River Avon, or our cosy courtyard